New for Elastic Cloud Enterprise version 1.1.0:

 Support for private Docker registries in air-gapped environments.
 If you cannot install Elastic Cloud Enterprise on each host by obtaining the installation images directly from Elastic over the internet, you can now push the ECE container images to your private Docker registry first.
 After pushing the images, point the installation script to your private Docker registry with the

 --docker-registryparameter and install ECE on all of your hosts without further internet access.
-To learn more, see Install ECE offline.
+To learn more, check Install ECE offline.

 Support for custom Docker socket locations.
 If your Docker installation is customized and uses a different location for the Docker socket, you can now specify the location of the Docker socket with the

 --host-docker-hostparameter during installation.
-To learn more, see Script Reference.
+To learn more, check Script Reference.

 - A rolling strategy for configuration changes to Elasticsearch clusters that requires less free capacity.
 The strategy works by creating only one new node at a time when applying a layout change or a cluster resize operation.
 For large clusters, this new strategy significantly reduces the additional capacity required when compared to creating all new nodes at once.
 To use the new strategy, select Rolling create new under Configuration Strategy when you change your deployment configuration in the Cloud UI.

 Bug fixes and operational improvements: